-Objectives Output 1.
-Provide CleanSeaNet satellite images and alerts to EU Member States on a regular basis for the monitoring of seas and detection of illegal discharges and polluting vessels.
-Satellite images and alerts were provided as planned and at the required level of quality.
-2. Provide assistance to EU Member States and the Commission in case of accidental spills All emergency requests were supported with satellite images and operational assistance.
-3. Enhance the CleanSeaNet service with models and oceanographic information.
-An agreement was concluded for implementation of two modelling tools and necessary technical changes were initiated.
-The models will be operationally available in 2014.
-4. Provide training to EU Member States on CleanSeaNet.
-Basic and advance training sessions were provided in line with users' requests.
-5. Organise meetings of the EMSA CleanSeaNet User Group.
-The User Group meeting was organised as planned and has confirmed users' satisfaction with the quality of the service.
-6. Develop activities with enforcement authorities to stimulate an effective follow-up to CleanSeaNet detections.
-A workshop on Illegal Discharges was attended by 70 participants.
-The document 'Addressing Illegal Discharges in the Marine Environment' was completed and published online.
+- Provide CleanSeaNet satelli images and alerts to EU Member States on a regular basis for the monitoring of seas and detection of illegal discharges and polluting vessels. - 2.
+Provide assistance to EU Member States and the Commission in case of accidental spills - 3.
+Enhance the CleanSeaNet service with models and oceanographic information. - 4.
+Provide training to EU Mem States on CleanSeaNet. - 5.
+Organise meetings of the EN CleanSeaNet User Group. - 6.
+Develop activities with enforcement authorities to stimulate an effective follow to CleanSeaNet detections.